 Identification of the sampling area.

 The first measure of any spatial analysis is the identification of the study area.
-In this case, and as the forest carbon initiative is developed, it was determined to carry out joint for cores that develop the forest carbon initiative, which although they are classified as a regional umbrella project and share aspects related to forestry management , since they are covered by the same technical assistance from the La Primavera forest core, decide to develop their own project documents and monitoring reports separately, but with the unified analyzes for three projects (Dorado, OLP and Redentoristas, the project is not considered Trust in current monitoring), in order to simplify processes and generate economies of scale of the carbon project.
+In this case, and as the forest carbon initiative is developed, it was determined to carry out joint analyses for three cores that develop the forest carbon initiative, which although they are classified as a regional umbrella project and share aspects related to forestry management since they are covered by the same technical assistance from the La Primavera forest core, decide to develop their own project documents and monitoring reports separately, but with the unified analyses for three projects (Dorado, OLP and Redentoristas, the project is not considered Trust in current monitoring), to simplify processes and generate economies of scale of the carbon project.

 In this way, the project area is defined as the properties that make up each of the projects developed in the municipality of La Primavera, Vichada, Colombia.